 The Revolights team lucked out when Core77 posted a story about the project on the very morning that the Kickstarter project was scheduled to go live.
 "It was very fortunate timing," said Jim Houk, "Because of that we decided to get Kickstarter up now, and not wait for the afternoon."
 The Core77 post was only the initial wave of support.
 "We got pretty lucky in that the cycling community is very open and engaged," Jim said, "People talk to people so we got a lot of secondary and ancillary reviews based on our original review from Core77.
 People started reposting that and putting that out to their own specific blogs and networks.
 It was kind of organic growth in that way."
 The Revolights team didn't rest though, focusing its communication efforts on bigger technology sites until it finally landed a post on Gizmodo, pushing the project's funding over the top.

 You may not know any influential bloggers but you do know how to setup a Twitter account and Facebook page.
 And you can certainly complete the tip forms so prominently displayed on major tech blogs.
 Everyone likes an underdog and technology journalists and bloggers love being first to bring attention to an inspired idea.
 Shrewd project leaders can, and should, exploit the very nature of tech blogging for the increased exposure they all but guarantee.

 Expect failure but prepare for success

-The incident begs the question of just how how long before the goodwill of the Kickstarter community is violated
+The incident invites the question of just how long before the goodwill of the Kickstarter community is violated